-“Well if that’s settled, I’ve been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
+“Well, if that’s settled, I’ve been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
 I feel like I need to be getting back there.”

 “You go, Captain Percy.
 I’m going to finish loading up on this chow.”

 At docking slip four, the hole in the deck that led down to the cargo hold of the Prospect was like a giant black maw, with lips sucking against the airlock dock of the depot.
-It now had a number of heavy cables and hoses draped into the hole, making it look a little like some kind of enormous dental maneuver was being worked.
-Captain Percy’s eye traced the hoses and wires from where they were attached to fixtures mounted on the walls of the docking bay down over the edge of the hole.
-She leaned and looked down into the cargo hold where the cables and hoses were lashed together and ran in a hulking pile up the middle of the space back into the deeper parts of the ship where they were hopefully connected to the battery terminals and fuel tanks that so desperately needed to be topped up.
-At the front of the cargo hold, Chips was overseeing a repair crew from the dock that was working on redoing and reinforcing the messy repair welds she had made earlier.
+It now had a number of heavy cables and hoses draped into the hole, as though some kind of enormous dental maneuver was being worked.
+Captain Percy’s eye traced the hoses and wires from fixtures mounted on the walls of the docking bay down over the edge of the hole.
+She leaned down into the cargo hold where the cables and hoses were lashed together and ran in a hulking pile up the middle of the space back into the deeper parts of the ship, where they were hopefully connected to the battery terminals and fuel tanks that so desperately needed to be topped up.
+At the front of the cargo hold, Chips was overseeing a repair crew that was working on redoing and reinforcing the messy repair welds she had made earlier.

 Percy climbed down the ladder to the catwalk and made her way over and down to the deck of the cargo hold.
-From there she went aft into the forward battery room where she found Hemi with a dock worker checking the cables hooked up to the battery bank that were recharging the batteries from the docking bay power system.
+From there she went aft into the forward battery room, where she found Hemi with a dock worker, checking the cables hooked up to the battery bank that were recharging the batteries from the docking bay power system.

 “Hemi!”
-Percy said, “what is that fucking woman still doing on this boat?”
+Percy said.
+“What is that fucking woman still doing on this boat?”
 She pointed forward to Chips.
 “Didn’t I say she was to be off as soon as we hit the fucking dock?”

 “Come here.”
 Hemi led her further back into the battery room.
 “I convinced her to stay long enough to oversee the repairs.
 She did not want to be blamed if those guys did a lousy job and the seam burst open again later.
 So she is just making sure they fix it right.”

-“Fuck Hemi!
+“Fuck, Hemi!
 When I fire someone, they stay fucking fired!”

 “Sylvia, we need her.
 I cannot do all these jobs myself.
 I am a middling welder at best.
 And I can not tell the difference in someone else’s work between a good weld and a pile of dog waste.”